jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-faq.md

 1. **Natural vs. Mathematical Relationship** - This system allows the natural relationship between lunar and solar cycles to express itself without imposing the precise 19-year Metonic calculation.
 While the Metonic cycle notes that 19 solar years almost exactly equal 235 lunar months, this calendar doesn't force this mathematical overlay but lets the natural observation of actual astronomical events determine the calendar structure.

-2. **Variable First Month** - The calendar features Eadarra, a "threshold month" of deliberately variable length that begins on the spring equinox and ends at the next new moon.
+2. **Unique Threshold Month** - The calendar features Idir-Ré, a special "between-time" month that contains the spring equinox and serves as both the end of one year and the beginning of the next.
 This concept is absent in other Metonic-based calendars like the Hebrew or ancient Greek calendars, which typically use fixed-length months with occasional adjustment months.

 3. **No Predetermined Intercalation Pattern** - Traditional Metonic calendars like the Hebrew calendar use a fixed pattern of leap months (7 leap years in a 19-year cycle).
 This calendar doesn't predetermine when a 13th month will occur; instead, it simply acknowledges when 13 complete lunar cycles naturally fall between consecutive spring equinoxes.